Image Credit : cottonbro at www.Pexels.com

 Experiencing domestic abuse?

-It is expected that the levels of domestic abuse will increase during these unprecedented times, due to the pressures of social distancing and self-isolating The main objective, alongside our partners, is to continue to support our service users who will find themselves in a position of increased vulnerability.
+It is expected that the levels of domestic abuse will continue to increase during these unprecedented times, due to the pressures of social distancing and self-isolating.
+The main objective, alongside our partners, is to continue to support our service users who will find themselves in a position of increased vulnerability.

 What to do if you are experiencing domestic abuse?

 - If it is an emergency and you are at risk please call 999

 - If you would like to access support and advice , you need Refuge or to find out how to cope with or leave an abusive relationship / have been in an abusive relationship please call 0121 440 1443 – you may be asked to leave a clear message with your contact details.